-Enjoy the last month of winter, even if money’s tight, with this feast of things to do that won’t cost a cent.
-From an Indian extravaganza to free events at some of Melbourne’s biggest festivals, we’ve got you covered!
+Enjoy the last month of winter even if money’s tight, with this bonanza of free stuff to do.
+From a new augmented reality art walk to White Night and free events at some of Melbourne’s biggest festivals, we’ve got you covered!

 Melbourne Writers Festival

 One of the city’s biggest and best annual cultural events returns with another packed program, from intellectual debates to wonderfully wordy performances.
 Maximise your Melbourne Writers Festival experience during Graphic Art Day, an entire day featuring workshops and in-conversation events with some of your favourite graphic novelists and artists.
 Or check out a selection of free events in partnership with the First Nations literary festival including Blak and Bright, and the Coffee and Conversation series hosted by creative coaches and commentators.
 30 August-8 September.

 Times are a changing, and so is Federation Square.
 Immerse yourself in this iconic part of Melbourne during August at the Anything But Square Festival.
 If sensory dining and underground bar are out of your price range, check out the beautiful Winter Garden.
 Featuring thousands of blooms created by independent makers, this colourful display is brightening up the dreary Melbourne winter.
 Or take part in a global phenomenon at #Tweetups, where the inside of a golden shipping container offers you a face to face chat with strangers from across the globe.

 Melbourne International Film Festival